 Effectively, an Android app is code written with Java (which requires the JDK) that has additional functionality layered on top thanks to the Android SDK.
 It also consists of various images, layout flies, music, and other “resource” files.
 Android Studio puts all this together for us and when you hit Run or Export, the code and all the assets are placed into a container called an APK.
 This is something like a .zip file, in that it is compressed, and like a .exe, in that it works as an installation file.
 At this point, there’s just a single file you need to share and run in order to distribute your programs.

 There’s a lot more to it than that, but that’s the basic gist.
-Now that you understand how Android development essentially works, we can start getting our hands dirty and actually build something!
+All that’s left is to actually learn to program, which you can do by following tutorials and starting out with simple beginner projects.
 If you’re itching to dig in, you can find a whole host of posts on this site.
 Here’s a great place to start everything you need to know about your first android app.

 Better yet, check out the Introduction to Android App Development course over at DGIT academy for the fastest and easiest way to learn Android app development for beginners.
 Stay tuned for future posts like this, which each week will walk you through the basics.